hddgpp/javascript-amazon/README.md

 🙏 Credits

 The original project idea and base structure came from SuperSimpleDev.
-However, all logic, implementation, and code structure were written in my own way building my problem-solving skills and understanding of JavaScript deeply.
+However, all logic, implementation, and code structure were written in my own way, building my problem-solving skills and understanding of JavaScript deeply.